The Three O'Clock

 The Three O'Clock is an American alternative rock group associated with the Los Angeles 1980s Paisley Underground scene.
-Lead singer and bassist Michael Quercio is credited with coining the term "Paisley Underground" to describe a subset of the 1980s L.A. music scene which included bands such as Dream Syndicate, Rain Parade, Green on Red, the Long Ryders and the Bangles.
+Lead singer and bassist Michael Quercio is credited with coining the term "Paisley Underground" to describe a subset of the 1980s L.A. music scene which included bands such as the Dream Syndicate, Rain Parade, Green on Red, the Long Ryders and the Bangles.

 History

 Formation and early years

-The Three O'Clock originally formed under the name The Salvation Army in 1981.
+The Three O'Clock originally formed under the name the Salvation Army in 1981.
 The original lineup included Quercio (lead vocals, bass), John Blazing (guitar), and Troy Howell (drums).
-They released a single ("Mind Gardens" b/w "Happen Happened") on The Minutemen's New Alliance label in November, 1981.
+They released a single ("Mind Gardens" b/w "Happen Happened") on the Minutemen's New Alliance label in November 1981.
 At this juncture, Quercio (then billed as "Ricky Start") was the band's sole songwriter, and the group played in a psychedelic pop-punk style.

 By the end of the year, Blazing left and was replaced by Gregg Gutierrez, later known as Louis Gutierrez.
-Quercio reverted to his real name, and this lineup of The Salvation Army signed with LA independent label Frontier Records and released a self-titled debut LP in May 1982.
+Quercio reverted to his real name, and this lineup of the Salvation Army signed with LA independent label Frontier Records and released a self-titled debut LP in May 1982.

 Early success

 In the summer of 1982, legal problems with the actual Salvation Army forced the band to change their name.
 "The Three O'Clock" came from the time of day the band rehearsed.
-Almost exactly coincident with the August 1982 name change, Howell left the band and Mike Mariano (keyboards, ex-Great Buildings, ex-The Falcons) and Danny Benair (drums, ex-The Quick, ex-The Weirdos, ex-Choir Invisible, ex-The Falcons) joined.
+Almost exactly coincident with the August 1982 name change, Howell left the band and Mike Mariano (keyboards, ex-Great Buildings, ex-the Falcons) and Danny Benair (drums, ex-the Quick, ex-the Weirdos, ex-Choir Invisible, ex-the Falcons) joined.
 Frontier would later reissue the Salvation Army LP under the group name Befour Three O'Clock in 1986, and again in 1992.

-Still signed to Frontier, the band issued the Baroque Hoedown EP, their debut release as The Three O'Clock, in late 1982.
+Still signed to Frontier, the band issued the Baroque Hoedown EP, their debut release as the Three O'Clock, in late 1982.
 The EP was followed by an LP in 1984 entitled Sixteen Tambourines.
 Both Frontier releases were produced by Earle Mankey.
 The Three O'Clock had developed into a power-pop ensemble with 1960s garage band influences.
 Quercio and Gutierrez co-wrote almost all the band's material, with occasional assists from Mariano.
 They received airplay in Southern California, notably on influential LA station KROQ-FM.
 "Jet Fighter" from Sixteen Tambourines became a national college radio hit.